 You heat the rest of your house (probably) using gas central heating and a few radiators dotted around.
 So why not go the whole way and put a radiator in your conservatory.
 A radiator in conservatory terms is going to consist of either a very dramatic and eye-catching designer radiator, or a very minimalist flat panel radiator.

 There is no ‘best radiator for conservatory’ that will fully meet all your needs, but if you’re willing to sacrifice on space and large initial costs, conservatory heaters will be a part of your daily subconscious routine.
 No extra effort on your part, yet your conservatory heaters allow you to match the temperature of the rest of your home.

 - Efficient and the most popular heating method

 The hardest thing about choosing the gas central heating method for heating a conservatory in winter - is choosing the radiator.
-There’s an enormity of choices such as horizontal radiators or vertical radiators, double panel radiators, single convector radiators or double convector low level radiators.
+There’s an enormity of choices that goes far further than simply horizontal radiators or vertical radiators.
 You’re absolutely spoilt for choice.

 To keep everything simple, just use our BTU calculator as your starting point to choosing a radiator.

 Conclusion: Conservatory Heaters and Heating a Conservatory in Winter